 This year, 10 FBS (Division 1-A) teams are eligible:

 Army, Boston College, Buffalo, Connecticut, Massachusetts, Penn State, Pittsburgh, Rutgers, Syracuse, Temple

-As stated above, this is by all accounts the first ever Lambert-Meadowlands Trophy Preview on the internet or elsewhere.
+As stated above, this is by all accounts the only Lambert-Meadowlands Trophy Preview on the internet or elsewhere.
 It is apparent that the ECAC (organization behind the Trophy) uses a mix of total wins and strength of schedule/conference to determine their rankings and eventual champion.
 Penn State and Rutgers are members of the Big Ten, the strongest conference in this region, while Boston College, Pitt and Syracuse come from the ACC.
 These five have the clear nod in schedule strength and fittingly have more leeway when it comes to win/loss.
 The other 5 are mid-majors from non-Power 5 conferences, and would need a more impressive record to account for that.
-With UConn and Temple looking like bottom-half AAC teams, Buffalo rebuilding, and UMass in the MAC cellar, it is possible that Army rates higher than the other 4.
+Despite being in the non-AQ AAC, Temple looks strong enough for 8 or 9 wins and fittingly could finish above the pack of 6-6 teams.

-So there you have it, the first ever Lambert-Meadowlands Trophy Preview.
-Boston College will be football kings of the Northeast!
+So there you have it, the only Lambert-Meadowlands Trophy Preview on the internet.
+Penn State will be football kings of the Northeast!